pedestal/pedestal-docs/documentation/service-async.md

       [[["/takes-time" {:get takes-time}]]])
 ```

-Because this handle is synchronous, requests for `/takes-time` will
+Because this handler is synchronous, requests for `/takes-time` will
 block until the call to `lengthy-computation` completes, stopping the
 Web server thread from handling other work.